CozmycDev/ProjectKorraScrolls/README.md

   # Trial vault generation
   trialLoot:
     enabled: false # Whether to enable trial vault generation
-    chance: 1.0  # Base chance for a trial vault to contain scrolls (100%)
+    chance: 1.0  # # Initial roll chance for a trial vault to contain scrolls (100%)
     maxScrollsPerChest: 1  # The max number of scrolls to generate per unlocked vault
     playerElementOnly: true  # Only generate scrolls for player's element
     includeSubelements: true  # Whether to include subelement scrolls when filtering by element